MiguelCabreraVictoria/GPT/README.md

         GPT: Today is a beutiful day for being happy       Be as to you ,  or ,  or have you seen ,  We’ll see you now anon .
 And I will not be revenged ,  where you wot not .
 ARCITE .
 But it shall be a woman in the prison .
 A room in the prison  Scene II .
 The forest  Scene V .
 Athens  The Jailer .
 Thebes ,  my lord ,  I am a fair man .
 If this world be well said I had rather been myself .
 I would not ;  And when I hear I can .
 ARCITE .
 Thou art a heavenly man ,  not a gentlewoman ,  I should ,  And

 - ### One hundred books

+## Usage

+One you have set up the environment and installed the dependencies, unzip the folder models.zip

+        unzip models.zip -d ~/Desktop/GPT

+- Select one model

+        > oneBook_model
+        > tebBooks_model
+        > hundredBooks_model

+- Go to the Test models cell
+- Insert your option and prompts (> 8 tokens)

+## License

+This project is licensed under the MIT License